What’s all this then?

 It is also designed to fill a gap in today’s games-media landscape.
 I do not mean this as an attack on any publication or their staff, many of whom do brilliant work and I am proud to call colleagues and friends.
 But the system is structured such that it has become too difficult for writers to do good work, and too hard for readers to find it.
 The search algorithms and advertising systems that run the show put no value in good writing, smart analysis or bad jokes.
 It is harder than ever to find things I like, or am interested in.

 Hit Points is my attempt to redress the balance a bit: a regular digest of things that matter, unburdened by ads, SEO or corporate interference, delivered direct to the reader.
-Currently, Hit Points is free, with an optional monthly or annual subscription for those who want to support my work and see it continue.
-That will soon change: while I intend to always provide some form of Hit Points free of charge, I am currently deep in preparation for the launch of some subscriber-exclusive #content.
+The vast majority of Hit Points is free, with an optional monthly or annual subscription for those who want to support my work and see it continue.
+Paid subscribers receive at least one additional post per week, and also have access to the occasional interview series Max HP.
 For now, if you like this idea as much as I do, kindly sign up and share it around with anyone you think might be into it.
 Thank you so much for reading.